ersohnstyne/neverball-switchball-bundle-pack/readme.md

 * A new intersections

 ## Beta items
-Checkpoints is important but under development.
+Checkpoints is fully important.

-These checkpoints will give you, where you have located for each rings once you through them.

 Here are the follows:
-* These Modes may not work in Challenge Mode.
+* Respawn locations may not work in Challenge Mode.
-* If the ball falls, you will return to the last position.
+* If the ball falls, it will return to the last position.